Chapter 28: Lasting Work

 “The lasting work,” she agreed.

 “I need to tell you something.”
 A pause.
-Measured.
-The words arriving the way she placed a compass point — with deliberate, calibrated precision.
 “Before I lose the nerve.”

-The corridor was still.
-The gas lamps at quarter-burn.
-Somewhere below them, three hundred feet of shaft and the resonance chamber breathing its deep, patient pulse.
+Three hundred feet below them, the resonance chamber breathing its deep, patient pulse.

 “There’s nothing to forgive.
 You measured what the system would bear and you stayed within it.”